Road Rage is Not Acceptable in Wisconsin

 When road rage ends in an accident, the road rage driver may be to blame for your injuries and damages.
 Road rage alone is illegal and could lead to an officer issuing a ticket to the road rage driver for their behavior, or if the behavior was especially egregious such as threats or violence, then the officer may arrest the culprit.

-Regardless of the criminal nature and any possible charges that arise from a road rage driver’s action, you can hold them liable for any injuries or damages they cause because of their negligence leading to an accident.
-Under civil law, a person who acts negligently and causes harm and loss to another may be responsible for compensating the victim in accordance with their damages.
+Regardless of the criminal nature and any possible charges from a road rage driver’s action, you can hold them liable for any injuries or damages they cause because of their negligence leading to an accident.
+Under civil law, a person who acts negligently and causes harm and loss to another may be responsible for compensating the victim per their damages.

 Can You Seek Compensation for an Accident Stemming From Road Rage?